GateNLP/gate-lf-tests/sentclass/README.md

 All the tests in this directory are based on the sentence classification corpus.

-## Small corpus, PyTorch, default parameters
+## Small corpus, PyTorch, single feature

-* Train: train-pytorch-def-s.xgapp
+* Train: train-pytorch-singlefeat1-s.xgapp
-* Model directory: model-pytorch-def-s
+* Model directory: model-pytorch-singlefeat1-s
-* Application/Evaluation: apply-pytorch-def-s.xgapp
+* Application/Evaluation: apply-pytorch-singlefeat1-s.xgapp
 * Single feature (no feature file)
 * No pretrained embeddings
 * This is ordinary classification, no sequence, but the first feature is an NGRAM, so treated like a sequence
 * Uses a very silly model at the moment, need to convert to CNN

+## Small corpus, PyTorch, multiple features

+* Train: train-pytorch-multifeat1-s.xgapp
+* Model directory: model-pytorch-multifeat1-s
+* Application/Evaluation: apply-pytorch-multifeat1-s.xgapp
+* String and ANNIE POS tag
+* No pretrained embeddings
+* This is ordinary classification, no sequence, but both features are NGRAM, so treated like sequences